The Best Day Trips From Myrtle Beach

 Distance: 111 miles

-Another great beach to visit while you’re already on the coast is Folly Beach.
-One of the coolest things about this beach is finding HUGE fossilized sharks’ teeth!
-Be sure to check out the historical landmark, the Morris Island Lighthouse while you’re in Folly Beach.
-This lighthouse has been saved from falling into the sea by locals who have started a Save The Light non-profit, it’s truly a beautiful sight to see amidst the ocean waves.
-Of course, hanging on the beach at Folly Island is definitely a must while you’re there.
-Soak up the sun or treasure hunt for those magnificent fossils we mentioned!
+Another great beach to visit while you’re already on the coast is Folly Beach, known for the huge fossilized sharks’ teeth you can find here.
+Be sure to check out the Morris Island Lighthouse historical landmark, which has been saved from falling into the sea by locals who started a Save The Light non-profit.
+It’s truly a beautiful sight to see amidst the ocean waves.
+Of course, hanging on the beach is definitely a must while you’re there.
+Soak up the sun, go for a swim, or treasure hunt for those magnificent fossils we mentioned!